How to understand and employ the basics of film theory and impress your friends.

 To understand the **auteur theory** of film, you have to look at a movie as a book and the director is the author.
 In fact, ‘auteur’ means author in French.
 This theory analyzes movies based on the idea that movies are a story constructed with the style and vision of the director just as an author crafts a story with its own unique style and use of techniques.

 This theory examines the technical aspects of the film, the lighting, sound, editing, etc., as tools that each director wields uniquely and with its own style.
 While all the tools may be the same, each director leaves their own unique mark and has their own way of handling them, just as each author has the same vocabulary and literary tools at their disposal and yet creates a totally unique story.
 The fundamental question in Auteur film theory is **“what is the director trying to do?”**

 The auteur film theory sees each film as a combination of technical elements that are uniquely strung together in a style and vision unique to the director.
 In this way, the director is the author of the movie just as a writer composes a novel.

 The auteur theory often examines a film in discussion with the director’s other films.
 Putting the repertoire of a director together will help specific themes, images, motifs or stylistic techniques emerge.
 These recurring images and themes then become part of the director’s recognizable style.

 Consider, for example, Quentin Tarantino, his films are recognizable as containing a specific style, theme, score, and even stylistic techniques that are unique to him as a director.
+Many of the elements of films like _Kill Bill_, _Inglorious Basterds_ and _Pulp Fiction_ have a commonality that can be thought of as Tarantino’s signature style.
 In other words, he has become the author of an entire repertoire that is totally unique stylistically using the same tools and techniques that are at the disposal of every director.

 Feminist Film Theory